Mr-Smyth/circles/docs/Testing.md

     *  Page rendered as expected
     * I was able to skip page if no editing was needed.
     * Trailing Whitespace was ignored on form submission.
-    * Entering a name not in the DB, resulted in editing of current person correctly.
+    * Entering a name not in the DB, resulted in the editing of a current person correctly.
-    * Entering a name in the DB, resulted in calling of the notify duplictaes functionality.
+    * Entering a name in the DB, resulted in calling the notify duplicates functionality.

 </details>